adam8810/auth0-lock-redux/README.md

 // Apply as usual
 applyMiddleware(...middlewares)
 ```
-Alternatively, if you already have an instance of `auth0-lock` with your settings, passe the instance and it'll be used instead:
+Alternatively, if you already have an instance of `auth0-lock` with your settings, pass the instance and it'll be used instead:
 ```javascript
 import Auth0Lock from 'auth0-lock'
 import auth0LockReduxMiddleware from '@apim/auth0-lock-redux'